pulumi/docs/content/docs/intro/concepts/programming-model.md

 #### Logging

 The {{< pulumi-log >}} collection of functions allows you to log diagnostics, warnings, or errors with the Pulumi engine.
-These will be displayed alongside all other Pulumi output in the CLI and on app.pulumi.com.
+These will be displayed alongside all other Pulumi output in the CLI and in the Pulumi Console.
 They will also be logged and kept for historical purposes if you ever want to use them to audit or diagnose what has transpired.

 #### Serializing Lambdas <span class="badge">NODE.JS ONLY</span> {#runtime}